top of page

 Zdravstvuite,” I give the formal Russian hello.

-language—but they see an American.
+They hear their native language—but they see an American.
+Their

 Privet,” they respond casually and return to their conversation.